sheicky/stock_analysis_with_LLM/README.md

 - Understanding **natural language queries** to identify relevant stocks (e.g., *"What are companies that build data centers?"*).
 - Enabling advanced filtering and search capabilities for all stocks listed on the **New York Stock Exchange (NYSE)** based on key metrics, including **Market Capitalization**, **Volume**, **Sector**, and more.
 - Leveraging state-of-the-art **AI technologies** to bridge the gap between textual data analysis and actionable investment insights.

-This innovative system positions Company X as a leader in leveraging AI for smarter and faster decision-making in stock selection.

 ---